schalkneethling/150days-of-html/newsletter/day34-150daysofhtml.md

 ></iframe>
 ```

-You can also specify more than one feature using a semicolon separated list as well as set different origin permissions for each:
+You can also specify more than one feature using a semicolon-separated list as well as set different origin permissions for each:

 ```html
 <iframe